Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

 \subsection{Application to branching elliptic diffusion}

-\paragraph{Description of the branching Markov process} Let $\mathcal{X}=D$ be an open connected subset of $\R^d, \ d\geq 1$.
+We place ourselves in the framework of absorbed diffusion processes with killing as per \cite[Section 4.4]{champagnat2023general} and obtain here conditions for the renormalized branching process to converge. \paragraph{Description of the branching Markov process.} Let $\mathcal{X}=D$ be an open connected subset of $\R^d, \ d\geq 1$.
 We consider a branching Markov process where each particle $u \in \mathcal{U}$ is characterised at time $t\geq 0$ by a trait $X_t^u \in D$.
 Between branching events, the dynamics of the trait is described by a process $(X_t)_{t\geq 0}$, solution to the following stochastic differential equation (SDE)

 where $(B_t)_{t\geq 0}$ is a standard $r$-dimensional Brownian motion, $b:D\to \R^d$ and $\sigma: D\to \R^{d\times r}$ are both locally H\"{o}lder functions and $\sigma$ is locally uniformly elliptic in $D,$ i.e.